-ATEC 131 Automotive Electrical Systems
+Automotive Electrical Systems

-Prerequisite: ATEC 070 (may enroll concurrently)
+Prerequisite: ATEC 070 (may enroll concurrently) Non-transferable to UC or CSU

 Theory and principles of automotive electrical systems including basic electrical theory, Ohm's Law, series and parallel circuits, electrical symbols and schematics, automotive batteries, charging systems, voltage regulation, starting systems, lighting systems, and various accessory systems.
 Laboratory will place emphasis on diagnosis and testing techniques required to effectively determine the necessary action in an electrical system failure.
 Use of schematics, technical specifications, voltmeters, ohmmeters, ammeters, and circuit testers will be required.
 The course is designed in conjunction with Automotive Service Excellence (ASE) standards and subsequently will in part prepare the student for the ASE Electrical / Electronic A6 Certification Examination.